What to do with left over inventory?

 If you are running a business with a colossal inventory, you will be aware of the exhausting process to count your stocks.
 Not only is the inventory management boring and tedious, it is easy to make a mistake, leading to loss of time and efforts.
 No matter how careful you are at counting the inventory, you may record the numbers in the wrong spaces on your paperwork, or make a typo error when feeding the data in your computer, if two products appear similar.
 However, recording the inventories is critical for keeping a tab on the buffer stocks of products.

 Why Businesses Need Inventory

-• Inventory is critical to maintain the pipeline of processes involved such as billing and invoice, and period for completing operational procedures.
+• Inventory is critical to maintaining the pipeline of processes involved such as billing and invoice, and a period for completing operational procedures.

 Tips on Managing Left Over Inventory

 As a retailer, you probably have tons of hassles in dealing with your inventories and to top that, it is a rather daunting task to execute.
 There is always room for errors and frustrations to pull off an left over inventory counting process and to execute it with minimum dignity.
 Your staff and management have probably put in extra hours to finish the task just to remember that there were a few inputs left out or few errors in the typing of data.
 However, it is inevitable to keep the record of inventories, which will provide you with an estimate of leftover stocks.
 A few tips on handling your surplus inventories.